Valentine’s Day Crêpes: Two Ways

 For the Strawberry Compote:

-• Begin by making the Strawberry Compote.
-Place the frozen strawberries, lemon zest, sugar, and water into a small sauce pot over high heat.
+• Place the frozen strawberries, sugar, lemon zest, and water into a small sauce pot over high heat.
 Bring to a boil and reduce the heat to medium.
 Cook the strawberries, stirring occasionally, until they have broken apart and have formed a sauce.
 Set the compote aside and cool completely.

-• Next, make the crêpes.
-Combine the milk and water in a large bowl.
-Add the eggs and butter and mix to combine.
+• Combine the milk and water in a large bowl.
+Add the eggs and butter and whisk to combine.
 Add ½ cup of flour to the bowl and whisk to incorporate.
-Add the remaining flour and mix to combine.
+Add the remaining flour and mix to combine into a smooth batter.

-• To assemble the crêpes, place a crêpe on a serving plate and spoon 4 tablespoons of the cooled strawberry compote into the center.
-Spread it out using a spoon to create a line of strawberry compote down the center of the crêpe.
+• To assemble, place a crêpe on a serving plate and spoon 3 to 4 tablespoons of the cooled strawberry compote into the centre, creating a line of compote down the middle.

 • Gently roll the crêpe up into a tight log shape and repeat for the remaining crêpes.